Nom Nom Blog

 Your dog’s health is likely one of the greatest concerns at the forefront of your mind as a dog parent.
 It can be stressful thinking about your dog getting ill, which is why monitoring your dog for signs of illness is critical to ensuring their continued health and wellbeing.

-When you notice signs your dog isn’t in top shape, it’s pivotal that you are proactive in finding and administering a solution.
+When you notice signs your dog isn’t in top shape, it’s pivotal that you are proactive.
 Doing so can help your dog to get on the mend quickly and get back to their usual happy self.

-Below, we’ve outlined three common dog health problems your dog may face, as well as useful solutions you can try.
+Below, we’ve outlined three common dog health problems your dog may face, as well as useful methods you can try to support their well-being.

 Problem 1: Your dog has digestive issues

 Digestive issues are relatively common with dogs.
-Digestive issues usually occur because the good bacteria in a dog’s gastrointestinal system have been disrupted or destroyed and can occur with stress or food changes but also with other severe underlying diseases.
+Digestive issues may present themselves because the good bacteria in a dog’s gastrointestinal system have been disrupted or destroyed and can occur with stress or food changes but also with other severe underlying diseases.

 Unlike the probiotics you may ingest yourself, dog probiotics have been specially formulated with the particular digestive needs of dogs in mind.
 There are many brands to choose from, so make sure to do your due diligence (and consult with your vet) when selecting one for your dog.